EconomicsYuchenGuo/EconomicsYuchenGuo.github.io/_pages/includes/others.md

 # Others
-- Good at programming (I've written over 10 apps, a lot of experience in application and development of machine learning), Basketball
+- Good at programming (I've written over 10 apps *https://github.com/Louisfinne/Experiment-APP*, a lot of experience in application and development of machine learning), Basketball
 - Interested in Climbing, Trail Running

 ## Meetings & Speeches